google-parfait/tensorflow-federated/docs/federated_core.md

 additional commentary and examples.

 *   **Placement type**.
-This type is not yet exposed in the public API other than in the form of 2 literals `tff.SERVER` and `tff.CLIENTS` that you can think of as constants of this type.
+This type is not yet exposed in the public API other than in the form of 2 literals `federated_language.SERVER` and `federated_language.CLIENTS` that you can think of as constants of this type.
 It is used internally, however, and will be introduced in the public API in future releases.
 The compact representation of this type is `placement`.

     A *placement* represents a collective of system participants that play a particular role.
 The initial release is targeting client-server